shahsohil/DCC/README.md

 $ python copyGraph.py —-data mnist —-graph pretrained.mat —-features pretrained.pkl —-out pretrained
 ```

-The above command assumes that the graph is stored under the [pretrained.mat](data/mnist/pretrained.mat) file and the merged file is stored back to pretrained.mat file.
+The above command assumes that the graph is stored in the [pretrained.mat](data/mnist/pretrained.mat) file and the merged file is stored back to pretrained.mat file.

 ##### [DCC](pytorch/DCC.py) searches for the file with name pretrained.mat.
 Hence please retain the name. #####